jayaemekar/systemdesign/docs/DesigningYelporNearbyFriends.md

 4. Longitude (8 bytes)
 5. Description (512 bytes)
 6. Category (1 byte): E.g., coffee shop, restaurant, theater, etc.
-Although a four bytes number can uniquely identify 500M locations, with future growth in mind, we will go with 8 bytes for LocationID.
+Although a four-byte integer can uniquely identify 500 million places, we will use eight bytes for LocationID to accommodate future expansion.

             Total size: 8 + 256 + 8 + 8 + 512 + 1 => 793 bytes

 We also need to store reviews, photos, and ratings of a Place.
-We can have a separate table to store reviews for Places:
+We can have a different table to store reviews for Places:

 1. LocationID (8 bytes)
 2. ReviewID (4 bytes): Uniquely identifies a review, assuming any location will not have more than 2^32 reviews.